LQBQ/Second-order-algorithms-/README.md

 Analyze the results using the provided metrics.

+Please, read the tutorial in repository for more guidance

 # Final Considerations

 This project aims not only to contribute to food quality control but also to expand the teaching of chemometrics at the higher education level.
 The use of R as a free and accessible tool strengthens this initiative, making chemometric methods more widespread among students and researchers.